Need Help? Call National Suicide Prevention Lifeline 1-800-273-8255 Veterans Press 1

 PRESIDENT VETERANS RESOURCE CENTER

-HHSC and the Texas Veterans commission coordinate to administer the Mental Health Program for Veterans.
+HHSC and the Texas Veterans commission coordinate to administer the Mental Health Program for Veterans with suicide prevention a focal point of efforts.

 The Suicide Prevention Department regularly conducts community engagement initiatives as part of their ongoing efforts.
 Dallas responds to over 275 per month, second highest in the nation.

-The Veterans Mental Health Program's mission is to train and provide technical assistance to Service Members, Veterans and their Families.
+The Veterans Mental Health Program's mission is to train, educate in suicide prevention and provide technical assistance to Service Members, Veterans and their Families.

 The Clay Hunt Suicide Prevention for American Veterans Act is a key legislative step to help stem the epidemic of veteran suicide.